xullnn/ls_pull_over_push/210/answers.md

 - single quotations inside double quotation string don't have to escape.
 - in other situations use back slash when needed.

-What's the syntax to use JS' string interpretation(template literals)?
+What's the syntax to use JS's string interpretation(template literals)?

 answer: